28 Things to Do in Myrtle Beach in the Winter

 Christmas Lights & Festivities

-All throughout December and creeping into January, there are loads of Christmas Lights & Festivities from North Myrtle Beach to Pawleys Island.
-From holiday parades to Breakfast with Santa, there are numerous holiday celebrations to keep your spirits full of cheer.
+Throughout November and December and even creeping into January, there are loads of Christmas light shows and festivities from North Myrtle Beach to Pawleys Island.
+Holiday parades, breakfast with Santa, and drive thru light shows are sure to keep your spirits full of cheer.

 New Year’s Eve Celebrations

-Closing out the holiday season is a variety of New Year’s Eve Celebrations.
-One of the best is the Southern Times Square at The Market Common.
-There will be live music, food and drink vendors, a one-of-a-kind ball drop and amazing fireworks at midnight to ring in the new year.
+Closing out the holiday season in Myrtle Beach is a variety of New Year’s Eve celebrations.
+One of the best is the Southern Times Square at The Market Common, featuring live music, food and drink vendors, a one-of-a-kind ball drop, and a fireworks spectacular at midnight.

 Golf Along The Grand Strand